 For Anthea Baxter-Page, the fascination became how it could all work so seamlessly; how that many people could live on top of one another in relative harmony.
 In her third solo exhibition from her numerous travels in India, Anthea explores how the cohesion of this complex society is revealed through its impact on the architecture.
-Every fort, palace, archway and corridor is seeped in the history of human experience spanning thousands years.
+Every fort, palace, archway and corridor is seeped in the history of human experience spanning thousands of years.

 In the exhibition Passages, granite, marble and earth appear polished from the constant flow of hands and feet, as people pass through these spaces in acts of ceremony and worship, labour and recreation, conflict and triumph.